 You idiots take the pills to treat HIV while you do not have HIV to see if they do not get HIV.
 And, if you get HIV (something is missing here) ...
 Well, those of you who, in the meantime, are already taking antiretroviral drugs like PrEP, well, for you, "it does not change anything", because you are already taking antiretrovirals !
 It's just changing the acronyms, continuing life filling our most coveted coffers!
 In all of this, for me, only one ops was missing!I have an article to be translated, it is old and time does not help, but now it has become urgent, because its title in English, roughly is something like:

 PrEP as BRIDGE for HAART !!!!!!!If PrEP is to prevent HIV infection, what kind of study is this?
 What is the purpose of all this?
 Putting people without HIV on ART with another logo on the pretext of prevent HIV infection and, if caught, well, you are already, same, used to it (with the whole idea in itself) with the medication and, then, does not change anything!

 They cover me the "text of the bridge".
-They cover me to death!The recent report on the first year of the implementation of pre-exposure prophylaxis (PrEP) through the National Health Service (NHS) in Scotland concludes: “The first year has been a resounding success in terms of establishing a new national service - the first of this type in the UK and one of the first worldwide. ”In total, 1872 people received a prescription for PrEP in Scotland during the first year of the program.
+They cover me to death!The recent report on the first year of implementation of pre-exposure prophylaxis (PrEP) through the National Health Service (NHS) in Scotland concludes: “The first year has been a resounding success in terms of establishing a new national service - the first of this type in the United Kingdom and one of the first worldwide. ”In total, 1872 people received a prescription for PrEP in Scotland during the first year of the program.
 If the same proportion of the population in England had been prescribed PrEP, it would have represented more than 19.000 people.
 Between one and four were infected with HIV after being prescribed PrEP.
 The uncertainty is about the exact date of HIV infection; what is known is that none of the people involved had preventive drug levels in their blood at the time of infection (sic).

 Most Only Use PrEP Temporarily - It's The Same Condom ProblemIt is not the method, the condom, that needs to be changed.
 It is Consciousness.
 I was missing one, as a sad example Since most people only took PrEP for a few months before July of 2018, when the latest data from the report was collected, accurate reduction in HIV incidence is difficult to calculate, but the data suggest that people who prescribed PrEP were up to 75% less likely to become infected with HIV – as if such a number were good !!!! - than those who do not.
 The Health Protection Scotland report says this has been achieved despite several factors that may have acted as barriers:

 - a mere four-month gap between the Scottish Council Medicines PrEP approval and the start of their NHS rollout